xiaoxiaoflood/firefox-scripts/README.md

  - <b>Hold middle-click, move right and release</b> to paste.
  - <b>Hold left-click, then press forward button</b> (for mouse with extra buttons) to switch to next group/panel (specific compatibility with <b>Sidebery</b> extension).

- Gestures are cumulative if possible, so right-click (hold) + left-click + left-click + left-click will toggle between the two most recently used tabs.
+ Gestures are cumulative if possible, so holding right-click + turning mouse wheel will activate a different tab for each "tick" in the wheel.

  Advantages over existing extensions:
  - Extensions can't run over Firefox interface, so gestures don't work over Firefox toolbars.